GA-NIFS: high prevalence of dusty and metal-enriched outflows in massive and luminous star-forming galaxies at $z\sim3-9$: Discussion

 \subsubsection{Dust and metal redistribution through galactic outflows}

-The analysis presented in Section~\ref{subsec:results_av_z} and shown in Figure~\ref{fig:extinction_metallicity} confirms a result that was already glimpsed in works on individual galaxies from our sample \citep{lampertiGANIFSJWSTNIRSpec2024a, rodriguezdelpinoGANIFSCoevolutionHighly2024, parlantiGANIFSMultiphaseAnalysis2025}, but now has been established analyzing a large sample: in high-redshift ($3<z<9$) star-forming galaxies, outflowing gas has generally higher dust attenuation and oxygen abundances than the gas in the host galaxies.
-The higher dust attenuation is observed in 8 out of 11 outflows, while a higher or roughly equal metallicity to the host is found in all 7 outflows that could be evaluated.
-Interestingly, in a recent work, \citet{crespo-gomezRIOJADustyOutflows2025} found two distinct outflows in a galaxy at $z\sim6.1$ with a more dust-attenuated outflowing gas, supporting the general behavior we observe in our sample.
-Metal-enriched outflows have also been found in large samples of local star-forming galaxies \citep[e.g.,][]{rodriguezdelpinoPropertiesIonizedOutflows2019} and their influence has been suggested to contribute to shape the mass-metallicity relation, based on the observed decrease in the metal-loading factor as a function of stellar mass \citep{chisholmMetalenrichedGalacticOutflows2018a}.
-Although metal-enriched outflows are common in the local Universe, to our knowledge, this is the first time this result is reported in a relatively large sample of galaxies at $3<z<9$.
-Finally, the higher metallicity of the gas associated to the broad component emission also confirms the outflowing nature of this component, thus discarding an inflow or merger scenario leading to the broad emission.
-In the former case, the metallicity of the gas coming from the circumgalactic medium (CGM) is expected to be lower, as it has not been processed by star formation \citep[e.g., ][]{arribasGANIFSCoreExtremely2024a}.
+The analysis presented in Sect.~\ref{subsec:results_av_z} and shown in Fig.~\ref{fig:extinction_metallicity} confirms a result that was already glimpsed in works on individual galaxies from our sample \citep{lampertiGANIFSJWSTNIRSpec2024a, rodriguezdelpinoGANIFSCoevolutionHighly2024, parlantiGANIFSMultiphaseAnalysis2025}, but now has been established analysing a large sample: In high-redshift ($3<z<9$) star-forming galaxies, outflowing gas has generally higher dust attenuation and oxygen abundances than the gas in the host galaxies.
+The higher dust attenuation is observed in eight out of 11 outflows, while a higher or roughly equal metallicity to the host is found in all seven outflows that could be evaluated.
+Interestingly, recent works by \citet{crespo-gomezRIOJADustyOutflows2025} and \citet{ marques-chavesExtremelyUVbrightStarbursts2025} have also found higher dust attenuation in the outflowing gas in two galaxies at $z\sim6.1-6.2$, supporting the general behaviour we observe in our sample.
+Metal-enriched outflows have also been found in large samples of local star-forming galaxies \citep[e.g.][]{rodriguezdelpinoPropertiesionizedOutflows2019}, and their influence has been suggested to contribute to the shaping of the mass-metallicity relation based on the observed decrease in the metal-loading factor as a function of stellar mass \citep{chisholmMetalenrichedGalacticOutflows2018a}.
+Nevertheless, although metal-enriched outflows are common in the local Universe, to our knowledge, this is the first time this result is reported in a relatively large sample of galaxies at $3<z<9$.

+Finally, the higher metallicity of the gas associated with the broad component emission also confirms the outflowing nature of this component, thus discarding an inflow or merger scenario leading to the broad emission.
+In the former case, the metallicity of the gas coming from the circumgalactic medium (CGM) is expected to be lower, as it has not been processed by star formation \citep[e.g. ][]{arribasGANIFSCoreExtremely2024a}.
 In the latter, the metallicity is not expected to be systematically high in one of the two components.
+We also note that, even though the high metallicities in the outflowing gas could be due to the enhancement in N2 expected in shocks \citep[e.g.][]{hoSAMIGalaxySurvey2014}, we do not expect this effect to be relevant since we require an additional metallicity indicator, which is generally R3, to reduce degeneracies in the estimations of the oxygen abundances.